 But if we’re using a curl machine that pivots around an axle, then the external moments remain the same length throughout the entire lift:

 This is one reason why exercise machines often feel so different from free weights: the strength curve is entirely different.
-I don’t want to get too bogged down with that in this article, though, so we have a whole separate article about min-maxing strength curves for muscle growth.
+And since exercise machines are often designed for a specific lift, and strength curve is considered in that design, they often have a flatter strength curve.